deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 Then to build your bot container, refer to how our baseline agent bot containers are built [here](https://github.com/deepdrive/deepdrive/tree/e565f52794c1d18904f1b2fc7c79a05e8629ed46/botleague/bots).

-:shipit: Finally, to submit your bot, create a pull request as we did above, pointing to your bot's docker image.
+Finally, to submit your bot, create a pull request as we did above, pointing to your bot's docker image.
 If the image is the same, you can just add whitespace, or change some comment text to allow for the pull request.